Eurosceptic British ministers quit in blow to May's Brexit plan

 Many eurosceptics accused her of siding with the “Remainers” in her cabinet - those who voted in 2016 to stay in the EU and have demanded a Brexit that would preserve the complicated supply chains used by many of Britain’s biggest companies.

-May insisted that her proposals would honour the will of the British people, as expressed in the In/Out referendum, by ending free movement of people, the jurisdiction of the European Court and “vast” payments to the bloc.
+May insisted that her proposals would honour the will of the people as expressed in the referendum by ending free movement of EU citizens to Britain, the jurisdiction of the European Court and “vast” payments to the bloc.

 “This is not a betrayal ...
 I believe that is what people voted for when they voted to leave and we will deliver in faith with the British people,” she said.

 She said she would now focus on moving the exit negotiations on - a step EU officials and businesses have long called for.
-And she reiterated her position that there would not be a referendum on the final deal to leave the EU, or any attempt to put back the exit date of March 29, 2019.
+And she reiterated her position that there would be no further referendum on the final deal to leave the EU, or any attempt to put back the exit date of March 29, 2019.

-But it is still not clear whether the EU will accept her negotiating bid on a free trade area for goods.
+But it remains unclear whether the EU will accept her negotiating bid on a free trade area for goods.

 Brussels is determined not to allow Britain to “cherry-pick” elements of EU membership, which might encourage other countries to follow it out of the door.